florishafkenscheid/factorio-benchmarks/benchmarks/inserter-clocking-methods/README.md

 > Note: This assumes that within a single assembly module (like the furnace stack used here) all machines (furnaces, assemblers, etc.) have the same demand for inputs and outputs and highly is dependent on having backpressure on the input material (e.g. ore is oversupplied in the example test case).

+### Lead / Follower Multi Signal
+Same as Lead / Follower except one network is used and individual item signals are sent across the network for each inserter to enable / disable based off its respective signal.
+The signals used in this test were iron ore, iron plate, and steel and all inserters per furnace stack were connected together.

 ### Threshold Guarded

 Same as `Threshold` but uses decider combinators to intercept the signal.
 This is to test the theory that an inserter should be "guarded" from upstream changes to the circuit network and only send a single pulse value when it should be enabled or disabled.